My Grandfather's Demons: Interview with Nuno Beato

-NB - The part of 2D probably will be made outside the country, but the stop-motion animation I want to keep in Portugal.
+NB - The part of 2D probably will be made outside the country, but the stop-motion animation I want to keep it in Portugal.
 It's a part that is not easy to divide.
-For 2D component, I can always send a minute to do in one place, three in a different place; but stop0motion is more difficult.
+For the 2D component, I can always send a minute to do in one place, and three in a different place; but stop0motion is more difficult.

 ZF - In the teaser, we see Rosa's relationship with her grandfather.
 Are those her memories?